How to Fix Recurring Roof Condensation Issues

 • Persistent humidity inside the attic

-Increasing ventilation capacity allows more air exchange and improves drying performance.
+If intake and exhaust are balanced, increasing ventilation capacity can improve air exchange and drying performance.

 When Airflow Paths Are Poorly Designed